Piebald madtom: Current management

 Tennessee lists N. gladiator as a vulnerable species, and also as "In need of management."
 The state of Mississippi's madtom population is shrinking to the point of proposing N. gladiator to become an endangered species.
-Population studies since have been done and revealed that N. Gladiator is sporadic but not as rare as once thought.
-Due to human related activities the success of the species has dwindled from recent historical reports.
-N. Gladiator is a new species, but was once thought to be a sub-species of another Noturus.
+Population studies have since been done and revealed that N. gladiator is sporadic but not as rare as once thought.
+Due to human-related activities, the success of the species has dwindled from recent historical reports.
+N. gladiator is a new species, but was once thought to be a subspecies of another Noturus.
 This former group was thought to be one of the most richly populated species of Noturus in America.
 Poor agricultural practices and river reconstruction are the main causes of the diminishing populations.
 The lower Hatchie River was channelized for agricultural purposes and has taken out all of the cover N. gladiator could have used to feed and reproduce.
 Before this channelization, the lower portion was also uninhabitable for N. gladiator because of extreme siltation due to erosion from agriculture.
-The remaining populations of N. Gladiator are sustaining themselves in the stretches of untainted habitat in the upper portions of their river ranges.
-As long as these areas remain undisturbed from siltation and cover loss N. gladiator should not decline any more.
+The remaining populations of N. gladiator are sustaining themselves in the stretches of untainted habitat in the upper portions of their river ranges.
+As long as these areas remain undisturbed from siltation and cover loss, N. gladiator should not decline any more.